Felony Drug Charges

 If a person is convicted of possessing a controlled substance or marijuana within 300 feet (swimming pools or video arcade) or 1,000 (most other drug-free zones) of a drug-free zone, the penalty is enhanced.
 Additionally, for some offenses, the minimum term of imprisonment is increased by 5 years and the maximum fine for the offense is doubled.
-Punishment that is increased for an offense involving a drug-free zone may not run concurrently with punishment for a conviction under any other criminal statute.
+Punishment that is increased for an offense involving a drug-free zone may not run concurrently with punishment for any other conviction.

 MANUFACTURE/DELIVERY OF A CONTROLLED SUBSTANCE (MAN/DEL PCS)

-If you have been arrested for a felony drug charge such as possession of a controlled substance, possession within a drug-free zone, or manufacture/delivery of a controlled substance, you need to hire a lawyer who focuses on felony drug charges.
-You need a lawyer who can evaluate the lawfulness of the search and detention to handle the complexities of your felony drug charge, and fight illegal searches and seizures.
+If you have been arrested for felony drug charges such as possession of a controlled substance, possession within a drug-free zone, or manufacture/delivery of a controlled substance, you need to hire a lawyer who focuses on felony drug charges.
+You need a lawyer who can evaluate the lawfulness of the search and detention to handle the complexities of your felony drug charges, and fight illegal searches and seizures.
 Where a substance abuse problem exists, it is perhaps most important to address addiction first.
 Bottom line: you need a plan if you have a felony drug charge.
 Call 940-323-9308 to speak with me today so that you have a plan.